shprats/dictation5x5/GITHUB_PAGES_SETUP.md

 3. **Enable GitHub Pages:**
    - Scroll down to "Pages" in the left sidebar
+   - **You should now see the "Source" dropdown** (if you don't, the repository might still be private)
    - Under "Source", select "Deploy from a branch"
    - Branch: `main` (or `master`)
    - Folder: `/docs`